franciellevargas/OPCovidBR/Readme.md

 ![SSC-logo-300x171](https://user-images.githubusercontent.com/19657817/63529693-77e6b100-c4db-11e9-9385-7d9b109427a2.png)

-# OPCovid-BR
+# OPCovid-BR : Aspect-Based Sentiment Analysis on Covid-19 Twitter Data in Brazilian Portuguese

-The OPCovid-Br consists of the first dataset of twitter data annotated with fine-grained opinions and sentiment polarity for the Portuguese Language.
-We extracted 600 twitters during the pandemic and annotated the opinion aspects for each twitter, as well as the binary document polarity (positive or negative).
+<p align="justify"> The OPCovid-Br is the first dataset of twitter data annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
+We extracted 1.800 twitters during the COVID-19 pandemic and annotated the fine-grained opinions for each twitter, as well as the binary document polarity (positive or negative).

 We also provide machine learning-based classifiers for fine-grained opinion and polarity classification tasks using OPcovid-BR dataset.
 For polarity classification, we tested a cross-domain strategy in order to measure the performance of the classifiers among different domains.
 For fine-grained opinion identification, we created a taxonomy of aspects and employed them in conjunction with machine learning methods.
 Based on the obtained results, we found that the cross-domain method improved the results for polarity classification task.
-However, the use of a domain taxonomy presented competitive results for fine-grained opinion identification in Portuguese Language.
+However, the use of a domain taxonomy presented competitive results for fine-grained opinion identification in Portuguese Language. </p>

 CITING